simojenki/bonob/README.md

 - Implement the MusicService/MusicLibrary interface
 - Startup bonob with your new implementation.

-## A note on transcoding

-tldr; Transcoding to mp3/m4a is not supported as sonos devices will not play the track.
-However transcoding to flac does work, use BNB_SUBSONIC_CUSTOM_CLIENTS=audio/flac if you want to transcode flac->flac ie. to downsample HD flacs (see below).

-Sonos devices are very particular about how audio streams are presented to them, see [streaming basics](https://docs.sonos.com/docs/playback-on-sonos).
-When using transcoding both Navidrome and Gonic report no 'content-length', nor do they support range queries, this will cause the sonos device to fail to play the track.

 ### Audio File type specific transcoding options within Subsonic

 In some situations you may wish to have different 'Players' within you Subsonic server so that you can configure different transcoding options depending on the file type.
 For example if you have flacs with a mixture of frequency formats where not all are supported by sonos [See issue #52](https://github.com/simojenki/bonob/issues/52) & [Sonos supported audio formats](https://docs.sonos.com/docs/supported-audio-formats)